Overijssel: Transport

+Cycling

+Bicycling is common and integrated into Overijssel's everyday transportation network.

 Road

 Overijssel is an important transit province to and from Germany and the northeast of the Netherlands.
 There are three main motorways in Overijssel, the A1, A28, and the A35/N35.
 Other major trunk roads are the N18, A32, N36, N48 and N50.
 In addition, the province manages a large number of provincial roads of major and minor importance.